cryptomessaging/persona-service/README.md

-path = original path portion of URL of request, such as '/personas/4234gsdflk23h23kj23/metapage.json' content-length = bytes in request body as an integer, this can be empty content-type = MIME type, such as 'application/json' created = ISO date string x-content-hash = CRC32C hash of the content, prefixed with 'CRC32C', i.e. 'CRC32C 12334332767'
+path = original path portion of URL of request, such as '/personas/4234gsdflk23h23kj23/metapage.json' content-length = bytes in request body as an integer, this can be empty content-type = MIME type, such as 'application/json' x-content-created = ISO date string, as claimed by the author x-content-hash = SHA3 hash of the content encoded as base64url, prefixed with 'SHA3', i.e. 'SHA3 12SSD334234fsd332767'

-summary = path + LINEFEED + content-length + LINEFEED + content-type + LINEFEED + created + LINEFEED + x-content-hash
+summary = path + LINEFEED + content-length + LINEFEED + content-type + LINEFEED + x-content-created + LINEFEED + x-content-hash
 signature = base64urlEncode( keypair.sign(summary) )
 </pre>